peerlibrary/annotator/src/tasks_introduction.coffee.md

     tasks = new TaskManager()

-Usually you only need one task manager in a given application.
+Usually you only need one task manager in a given application, but to avoid mixing the different test cases, we will use several.

-Since in this demo, we would like to see what's going on with our tasks, we register a generic progress notifier function on our task manager, which will be automatically attached to all the created tasks:
+Since in this demo, we would like to see what's going on with our tasks, we will register a generic progress notifier function on our task managers, which will be automatically attached to all the created tasks:

     tasks.addDefaultProgress (info) =>
-      console.log info.task._name + ": " + info.progress + " - " + info.text
+      console.log info.task._name + ": " +
+        info.progress + " - " + info.text

 ### Creating a task

+    case1 = ->

 Now let's create a task!

       task_A = tasks.create
         code: (task) =>
           console.log "Here we go!"
           task.ready()

 The task we created above is the simplest task we can create.
 The `create` method takes a map of options; we will review the most important options shortly.
 In this example, we only used the `code` key, which defines the function to run when the task is to be executed.
 It will receive a `task` argument, which is used to signal state changes in the task.
 (Completion, failure, progress info.)
 It's similar to jQuery's Deferred object, but it's methods are intercepted, so that the task manager is notified about changes, too.